UPPMAX/naiss_intro_python/docs/communication/20251014/welcome_email.md

 - [x] Prerequisite 1/5: You have registered at our registration form
 - [ ] Prerequisite 2/5: You have registered at SUPR
 - [ ] Prerequisite 3/5: You have accepted access to the NAISS course project
-- [ ] Prerequisite 4/5: You are able to login to your HPC cluster using SSH
+- [ ] Prerequisite 4/5: You are able to login to an interactive session (e.g. SSH) on your HPC cluster
 - [ ] Prerequisite 5/5: You have a good Zoom setup

 Now get ready for the hardest prerequisites: number 4.
-This can take multiple days, to: (1) register at SUPR, (2) gett an invite to the course project, and (3) log in to that HPC cluster.
+This can take multiple days, to: (1) register at SUPR, (2) get an invite to the course project, and (3) log in to that HPC cluster.

 Help, answers and videos can be found at the course's FAQ page at <https://uppmax.github.io/naiss_intro_python/faq/#prerequisites> .